NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     the camera coordinate system is rotated by 90 degrees in the sensor plane relative to the satellite coordinate system.
 The goal is the same, to penalize deviations that are not aligned with satellite pitch.

---reference-dem <string>
-    If specified, intersect rays from matching pixels with this DEM, find the average, and constrain during optimization that rays keep on intersecting close to this point.
-This works even when the rays are almost parallel, but then consider using the option ``--forced-triangulation-distance``.
-See also ``--reference-dem-weight`` and ``--reference-dem-robust-threshold``.

---reference-dem-weight <double (default: 1.0)>
-    Multiply the xyz differences for the ``--reference-dem`` option by this weight.
-This is being tested.

---reference-dem-robust-threshold <double (default: 0.5)>
-    Use this robust threshold for the weighted xyz differences with the ``--reference-dem`` option.
-This is being tested.

 --weight-image <string (default: "")>
     Given a georeferenced image with float values, for each initial triangulated